-In 1843 he and his partner, Pierre Louis (Luis) Vasquez, established Fort Bridger on Black’s Fork of the Green River in southwestern Wyoming Territory.
-Planning to trade both with the Indians and the westward-bound emigrants on the Oregon Trail, the “fort” and trading post was little more than a crude collection rough-hewn log buildings, but it served its purpose.
+In 1843 he and his partner, Pierre Louis Vasquez, established Fort Bridger on Black’s Fork of the Green River in southwestern Wyoming Territory.
+Planning to trade with the Indians and the westward-bound emigrants on the Oregon Trail, the “fort” and trading post was little more than a crude collection of rough-hewn log buildings, but it served its purpose.

 Unfortunately, his wife died in 1846, after which he married the daughter of a Shoshone chief.
-She too would die in childbirth three years later.
+She, too, would die in childbirth three years later.
 In 1850 he married Shoshone Chief Washakie’s daughter, with whom he had two more children, some of whom were sent back east to be educated.

-In 1850, while exploring in an attempt to find an alternate overland route to the South Pass, Wyoming, he discovered what would become known as Bridger’s Pass, which shortened the Oregon Trail by 61 miles.
+In 1850, while exploring in an attempt to find an alternate overland route to South Pass, Wyoming, he discovered what would become known as Bridger’s Pass, which shortened the Oregon Trail by 61 miles.

 The discovery of gold in western Montana would influence Bridger’s life throughout the 1860s.
-A flood of emigrants flocked to Bannack and Virginia City, Montana following major gold strikes in 1862 and 1863.
+A flood of emigrants flocked to Bannack and Virginia City, Montana, following significant gold strikes in 1862 and 1863.
 The Bozeman Trail was soon blazed as a shortcut to the goldfields infuriating the Sioux, Arapaho, and Cheyenne as it cut right through the heart of their rich bison hunting grounds.
 Attacks against emigrant wagon trains soon made travel along the trail exceedingly dangerous.

-In 1864, Bridger was asked by the military commandant at Fort Laramie, Wyoming to blaze a new path.
+In 1864, Bridger was asked by the military commandant at Fort Laramie, Wyoming, to blaze a new path.
 Whereas the Bozeman Trail had skirted the eastern edge of the Bighorn Mountains, Bridger’s new route headed up the opposite, western side of the range through the Bighorn Basin.
 He would only travel what became known as the Bridger Trail once in mid-1864 when he successfully led a group of emigrants up the trail.
 It turned out to be much less famous, yet much safer than the Bozeman Trail.